+The job duties of a medical coding and billing specialist includes abstracting information from a patient's medical chart, applying the proper codes for reimbursement, finally completing and submitting the applicable insurance form for payment of medical services.
+Additional duties include investigating denied claims, resubmitting claims for additional information, bill collection, and creating electronic files.
 A medical coding and billing specialist abstracts information from a patient's medical chart, applies the proper codes for reimbursement, and then completes and submits the applicable insurance form for payment of medical services.
 Additional duties include investigating denied claims, resubmitting claims for additional information, bill collection, and creating electronic files.

-- Denial Claims Specialist
+- · Denial Claims Specialist

 - Billing Specialist

 - Medical Records Technician

 - Medical Coder

 - Medical Records Analyst

 - Medical Records Abstractor

-- Medical Office Manager
+- · Medical Office Manager

 - Medical Insurance Specialist

-- 1. Protect the security of medical records to ensure that confidentiality is maintained per HIPAA laws. - 2.
-Review records for completeness, accuracy, and compliance with all applicable regulations. - 3.
-Enter appropriate codes for treatment, procedures, disease, diagnosis to patient chart for billing. - 4.
-Utilize the Revenue Cycle approach to complete the billing process - 5.
-Enter data, such as demographic characteristics, history and extent of disease, diagnostic procedures, or treatment to patient chart. - 6.
-Compile and maintain patients' medical records to document condition and treatment and to provide data for research or cost control and care improvement efforts. - 7.
-Process, prepare, and submit appropriate insurance forms for payment to third party payor.
+- 1. Protect the security of medical records to ensure that confidentiality is maintained per HIPAA Laws. - 2.
+Review records for completeness, accuracy, and compliance with applicable regulations. - 3.
+Enter appropriate data such as compliance with CPT and ICD-10 coding guidelines, demographics, treatment, procedures, disease, and diagnosis for patient chart billing. - 4.
+Utilize the Revenue Cycle to complete the billing process and to including the appropriate documentations for insurance forms.